joseph-moussa/bike_counters/README.md

 An exploratory data analysis is conducted (analysis of distributions, temporal trends, geographical locations) to extact useful insights from the data.
 It is the first step towards understanding the underlying trends in the data and identifying the transforms that need to be applied to the inputs of the predictive models.
 For instance, one should check the quasi-compatibility between the input distribution and gaussian based models such as linear regression.

+### Estimator

+The estimator.py file in the submissions/my_submission/ directory provides details about the preprocessing and model fitting steps of the project.

 ### Installing Requirements